 A CARE agreement is a voluntary agreement between you and the county behavioral health agency.
 If you are eligible for the CARE program, the court will order you and the county agency to try to reach a CARE agreement.
-The court can modify the agreement before approving it.
+The court can change the agreement before approving it.
+After the court approves the CARE agreement, it can still be changed if you and the county agency agree to change it.

 If you cannot reach a CARE agreement, the court may ask you to work with the county to create a CARE plan.
 A CARE plan is an individualized range of community-based supports and services.
 It can include the same services and supports as a CARE agreement.
 You and the county agency will propose one or more CARE plans to the court.
-The court will order the final CARE plan.
+The court will order the final CARE plan and can also change it later.

-5 Who is the petitioner?
+Who is the petitioner?